 The audio quality of these affordable earphones has been praised by many.
 Of course, you won’t get audiophile-level quality, but they are decent enough to get you through your favorite songs and calls with ease.
 Plus, the audio is loud and has minimal lag.

-So far, they have amassed a decent rating of 4-stars on Amazon, with users speaking highly of its battery life, sound quality, and the passive noise cancellation.
+Users speak highly of its battery life, sound quality, and passive noise cancellation.

 More importantly, the battery life is great, with the earphones staying on for around 4 hours at a single stretch.
 The charging case yields an additional 14 hours.

-If you are low on budget, these are one of your best bets.
+If you are low on budget, these are some of your best bets.

 The Creative Outlier Air earphones can last around 10 hours on a single charge with the carry case providing up to two charging cycles of 10 hours each.
 And this claim has been backed by several reviewers.
 Amazing, I’d say.